Kevin Kampl

-Kevin Kampl (born 9 October 1990) is a professional footballer who plays as a midfielder for Bundesliga club RB Leipzig.
-Born in Germany, he has represented the Slovenia national team at international level.
-Besides Germany, he has played in Austria.
+Kevin Kampl (born 9 October 1990) is a former professional footballer who played as a midfielder.

+Born in Germany, he represented Slovenia at both youth and senior level, earning 28 caps for the latter.

 Early life

 Kampl was born in Solingen, Germany.
 His parents moved to Germany from Maribor, a city near the Austrian border in northeastern Slovenia.
 Kampl has dual citizenship and could have played for Germany, but opted for Slovenia early on.